GET IN TOUCH

-Welcome to this week’s video blog on the law.
-As the holiday season approaches many people and businesses plan on hosting holiday parties.
+Welcome to this week’s blog on the law.
+As the holiday season approaches, many people and businesses plan on hosting holiday parties.
 Most of these parties involve serving alcohol, which in turn gives rise to certain legal responsibilities for the host of the party.
-This area of law is called “social host liability”, and in this week’s video blog I will outline some important points of social host liability.
+This area of law is called “social host liability”, and in this week’s blog, I will outline some important points of social host liability.

 In 2006, Canada’s highest court found that a social host does not, as a general rule, have a duty to protect the public from a guest who consumes alcohol.
 That case involved someone who hosted a house party, and told their guests to bring their own booze.
 The host did not serve any alcohol, and did not see that one of the guests was intoxicated before the guest left the party and badly injured another person in a car accident.
 However, the court’s decision would likely have been different if the host was serving alcohol to its guests, or the host saw that the guest was intoxicated when they left the party.

 People who serve alcohol as part of their business, such as restaurants and pubs, do have a duty to the general motoring public to ensure people they serve alcohol to do not pose an unreasonable risk to others.
 Most businesses address this duty by training their staff to monitor customers drinking and providing means to access safe rides home.

 Also employers who host holiday office parties also owe a duty to their employees because there is generally an expectation of supervision in an employment relationship, and this supervision often includes what people do at office parties.
 On the other hand, people who are hosting a house party for friends may owe a duty to people who might be harmed by their guests if the host is providing alcohol to their guests, or they observe their guests to be intoxicated when they leave the party.
 These duties mean that if someone is hurt as a result of not complying with a duty, they can be sued.